Residential Parking Program Improvements

 Unfortunately, all of the results of the "Residential Permit Survey" are reported as percentages.
 How many residents completed a parking survey questionnaire?
 How about releasing a version of the results that shows the actual number of responses for each choice for every question as well as the percentage?
 For example, the City of Monterey reports that about 22% of survey respondents reside in the Old Town neighborhood: Is that 11 of 50, 110 of 500, 330 of 1,500, or something else altogether?
 The sample size is an important component in evaluating the validity of the survey's results and to what it extent it might accurately reflect the experiences and opinions of the city's residents on these parking matters.
 Thanks!

-Robert Brunson asked about 1 month ago
+Robert Brunson asked 3 months ago

 Hi Mr. Brunson,